-

 All employees, including contracted employees and workers, are obliged to belong to an old-age insurance system.
 This also applies to self-employed people in certain professions, including farmers, artists, journalists and members of professions organized into associations, such as doctors, architects, craftsmen, pharmacists, engineers, accountants and lawyers, along with others.
 Self-employed people who are not subject to compulsory insurance can join the state pension scheme through compulsory insurance or voluntary insurance.

-Maternity Leave / Pay Female employees are entitled to take up to 14 weeks’ maternity leave (6 weeks before delivery and 8 weeks after delivery).
-Under certain circumstances the maternity leave after delivery can take up to 12 weeks (e.g. premature birth, multiple birth, disability of the child).
+Maternity leave / pay Female employees are entitled to take up to 14 weeks’ maternity leave (six weeks before delivery and eight weeks after delivery).
+Under certain circumstances the maternity leave after delivery can be up to 12 weeks (e.g. premature birth, multiple births, disability of the child).
 Maternity pay amounts to the average salary of the last 13 weeks before maternity leave.
-The statutory health insurance takes up to 13 € per working day.
+The statutory health insurance takes up to EUR 13 per working day.
 The difference to the average salary must be balanced by the employer itself.
-Afterwards, the employer gets the difference he has paid repaid by the compulsory insurance for employers as part of the pay-as-you-go system.
+Afterwards, the employer gets the difference it has paid repaid by the compulsory insurance for employers as part of the pay-as-you-go system.

 After 14 weeks of maternity leave, there is the possibility to switch into parental leave.
 The parental leave can be taken by both parents.
-The parental leave can be up to three years and the time can be split between two parents.
+The parental leave can be up to three years, and the time can be split between two parents.
 A parent can decide to not work at all or only work part-time.

-Furthermore, the employee’s job is protected during parental leave and in most cases, the employee can even return to the same position he/she had before the leave.
+Furthermore, the employee’s job is protected during parental leave, and, in most cases, the employee can even return to the same position he/she had before the leave.

 The employee enjoys special dismissal protection during both maternity leave and parental leave.
-In order to unilaterally terminate the employment relationship the employer requires the approval of the competent German authority.
+In order to unilaterally terminate the employment relationship, the employer requires the approval of the competent German authority.

-Even though parental leave is generally an unpaid break, parents can apply for parental allowance in the first 12-14 month of the parental leave.
+Even though parental leave is generally an unpaid break, parents can apply for parental allowance.
 Parental allowance compensates for the loss of income when a parent stops working or reduces working hours to look after a new-born child.
-The allowance ranges from a minimum of 300 euros to a maximum of 1,800 euros per month and is paid for a maximum period of 14 months if the other parent also claims parental allowance for at least two months.
+The allowance ranges from a minimum of EUR 300 to a maximum of approx. EUR 1,800 per month and is paid for a maximum period of 14 months if the other parent also claims parental allowance for at least two months.
+From 1 April 2025, parental allowance cannot be claimed if the annual taxable income of couples or single parents, who are solely entitled to parental allowance, exceeds EUR 175,000.

 In addition, there is the possibility to receive the so-called “parental allowance plus”.
-Parents who want to work part-time shortly after the birth of a child can receive a supplement to their part-time salary for a maximum period of 32 months.
+Parents who want to work part-time after the birth of a child can receive a supplement to their part-time salary for a maximum period of 32 months.

 During the optional but customary probation period of up to six months, the statutory notice period is two weeks for the employer and the employee.

 The length of these minimum notice periods for employers depends on the employee’s seniority with the employer and gradually increases over time.
-Up to a seniority of two years, the notice period is 4 weeks to the 15th or to the end of a calendar month.
+Up to a seniority of two years, the notice period is four weeks to the 15th or to the end of a calendar month.
 The notice period then increases in irregular intervals to up to seven months:

-after 2 years 1 month after 5 years 2 months after 8 years 3 months after 10 years 4 months after 12 years 5 months after 15 years 6 months after 20 years 7 months Many collective bargaining agreements but also individual contracts – especially with white-collar or executive employees – contain longer notice periods which prevail as they are more advantageous for the employees.
+Seniority Notice period (each effective to the end of a calendar month) after 2 years 1 month after 5 years 2 months after 8 years 3 months after 10 years 4 months after 12 years 5 months after 15 years 6 months after 20 years 7 months Many collective bargaining agreements – but also individual contracts, especially with white-collar or executive employees – contain longer notice periods which prevail as they are more advantageous for the employees.
 If contractual notice periods are shorter than the statutory minimum notice periods, the longer statutory notice periods prevail.

 There is no indemnity in lieu of notice under German law.
 Employees generally work throughout the term of the notice period.
 Sending employees on garden leave is only permitted in exceptional cases, especially where the employer made a valid reservation in the employment contract.